Rohit-kumar91/Rohit-kumar91/README.md

 # 👋 Hi there, I'm Rohit Kumar!

 I am an IOS Mobile developer with 8+ years of experience solving complex business problems.
 I enjoy Object-Oriented programming and Protocol-Oriented programming and can write well-tested code.
 I am skilled in  **SwiftUI, Swift, Objective-C**, and **iOS Frameworks** and I am very familiar with **agile methodologies, pair programming, and CI/CD practices**.
 I deliver highly robust and maintainable iOS applications that millions of people use daily.
-I have a Bachelor's Degree in Computer Engineering from Uttarakhand Technical University.
+I have a Bachelor's Degree in **Computer Engineering from Uttarakhand Technical University**.
 I am always eager to learn new technologies and frameworks and to collaborate with other talented developers and engineers.
 My goal is to create innovative and impactful solutions that make a difference in the world.

 ---